wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ## Additional Features

-PowerAuth SDK for iOS contains multiple additional security features that are useful for mobile apps.
+PowerAuth SDK for iOS contains multiple additional features that are useful for mobile apps.

 ### Root Detection